Accountability is the cornerstone of effective strategic planning implementation

 This rings true in the marketplace and your work environment.
 Clearly explaining why is more important than the strategy itself.
 Your team will continuously work to implement new and emerging strategies to achieve your goals if you explain why they’re so important in the first place.

-Like we said, most organizations create a plan and then shelve it.
+Most organizations create a plan and then shelve it.

 For effective strategic plans to be implemented, there needs to be alignment between the plan and day-to-day activities.